-Ciro Faienza (pronounced CHEE-roh) is an American/Italian national currently residing in Pescara, Italy.
+Ciro Faienza (pronounced CHEE-roh) is an American/Italian national.
 He has acted on stages and screens throughout Texas and Massachusetts, and his work as a filmmaker has shown at the Dallas Museum of Art, the Dallas Hub Theater, and the National Gallery, London.
 His fiction is featured in numerous publications, including Daily Science Fiction and Futuristica, Vol 1.
 His short story "J'ae's Solution" was a top finalist in PRI's 3-Minute Futures Contest.
-During the day he teaches English and American business culture.
-Find him at his Facebook author page and on @cirofaienza.
+You can see his visual artwork at his web gallery, Postmedium.

 E. P. Beaumont writes novels and stories that explore the turbulent boundary between the fantastic, historical, and futuristic.
 An active member of online and local writing communities, Beaumont co-founded Big World Writing Club in summer 2011 and has served as a National Novel Writing Month Municipal Liaison since 2014.

 Lev Mirov is a doctoral student in Tolkien Studies by day, and a novelist, poet, and medievalist by night.
 He has an MFA in crip ballet and decolonial theory, and lives on Piscataway lands with his husband Aleksei Valentìn.
 Their alternate histories, The Faerie States and The Peninsular Kingdoms, are Lev's passion.
 Follow him on Twitter @thelionmachine or explore further at patreon.com/levandalekseicreate.

 R.B.
 Lemberg (they/them) is a queer, bigender immigrant originally

 from L’viv, Ukraine.
 R.B.’s work set in their fantastical Birdverse

 has been a finalist for the Nebula, Ignyte, World Fantasy, Locus,